PetervanLunteren/object_detection_tutorial/README.md

 ```

 ## Want to start over?
-If something happened and you want to start over, just execute `conda env remove --name ObjectDetectionTutorial_TF2` in a new terminal window.
+If something went wrong and you want to start over, just execute `conda env remove --name ObjectDetectionTutorial_TF2` in a new terminal window.
 Then you can start again at step 1.
+Be careful though, this will delete the entire `ObjectDetectionTutorial_TF2` folder.
+So make sure you have copies of all the required files, such as your training images and labels.